bitcoin/bitcoin/assets/asset_metadata_spec.md

 **forsale_price** - To give buyers an idea of the cost to own and admin the asset token.
 Price followed by a space, followed by the currency.
 Examples: "10000 RVN" or "0.3 BTC" or "50000 USD"  This might be parsed by token broker websites.

+**restricted** - Designate the token as being restricted.
+One example is "rule144" which means sale may be restricted because of the type of token and the exemption used for issuance.
+Other restrictions types can be used here as a signal to explorers, exchanges, or token brokers.
+No enforcement of restrictions is built into the Ravencoin protocol.